NGEET/fates-docs/docs/source/fates_tech_note.rst

 	    patch mosaic with Land Use, Land Cover, and patch age all distinguishing patches.

+Because land use change drives changes to land cover, in a prescribed land-cover case with land use change, the prescribed land cover must be dependent on land use.
+Thus, under this configuration, a second dataset is read that specifies, for each gridcell, what the nocomp PFT composition should be on each non-crop land use type.
+The crop land use type is assigned a single PFT that is permitted to grow on crop patches.

 The land cover is thus a function of both the land use in a given gridcell at a given time, and the prescribed PFT composition conditional on land use:

-.. math:: P(x,y,t) = L(x,y,t) * C_L(x,y)
+.. math:: A_p(x,y,t) = \sum_i \left( U_i(x,y,t) * C_{p,i}(x,y) \right)

-Where :math:`P(x,y,t)` is the fractional area covered by all patches with a given nocomp PFT label at gridcell :math:`(x,y)` and timestep :math:`t`, :math:`L(x,y,t)` is the fractional area of all patches with a given land use type, and :math:`C_L(x,y)` is the composition of PFTs for a given gridcell and land use type.
-Note that :math:`C_L` is time-invariant in such a configuration.
+Where :math:`A_p(x,y,t)` is the fractional area covered by all patches with a given nocomp PFT label :math:`p` at gridcell :math:`(x,y)` and timestep :math:`t`; :math:`U_i(x,y,t)` is the fractional area of all patches with a given land use type :math:`i` at that point in space and time, and :math:`C_{p,i}(x,y)` is the composition of PFT :math:`p` for a given gridcell and land use type :math:`i`.
+Note that :math:`C_{p,i}` is time-invariant in such a configuration.

-Because land use change drives changes to land cover as well, in a prescribed land-cover case with land use change, the prescribed land cover must be dependent on land use.
-Thus, under this configuration, a second dataset is read that specifies, for each gridcell, what the nocomp PFT composition should be on each non-crop land use type.

 During either land use change disturbance or tree harvest disturbance, the resulting patches may need to have their nocomp PFTs changed so